mrym-emm/caknak-supa-sync/README.md

 ## Sync Frequency

 This project is set to **automatically sync once per day** at 1AM UTC.
-You can also manually trigger it via GitHub Actions.
+Manual trigger is also available.

 ## Technologies